 Marblehead is a decidedly white-collar town, with fully 93.07% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Marblehead is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Marblehead who work in management occupations (20.44%), sales jobs (13.79%), and teaching (10.41%).

 Also of interest is that Marblehead has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Marblehead telecommute to their jobs.
 Overall, about 10.13% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Marblehead is a great place for families with children to consider.
-First of all, many other families with children live here, making Marblehead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Marblehead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Marblehead is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Marblehead’s overall crime rate is lower than average for the country.